Bagpipes & Bellows

 "Hi Michael -

 I also send you very best wishes from this little Island for a happy holiday season and healthy new year!
+Best,"

 Ann Wallace